Fairfield Properties Ballpark

 Interior

-Citibank Park is designed like others in the Atlantic League and the near carbon-copy to other regional ballparks deters from giving the inside more identity.
+Long Island’s stadium is designed like others in the Atlantic League and the near carbon-copy to other regional ballparks deters from giving the inside more identity.
 A single-level seating bowl extends about halfway into the outfield as lower and upper sections are split in the middle by a walkway.
-The lower sections have fewer seats, while gaps between each section look a little more separated because of wide aisle stairways.
-These green seats are comfortable, close to the field and wide.
-However, the increase in each row height isn’t all that great and I even saw a few chairs where the railing is slightly in view.
+It’s really too much because those sections towards the end of the bowl face straight-ahead and are not ideal for viewing.
+Green seats are wide and comfortable, Lower sections have fewer rows and are pretty close to the field while a walkway separates the upper section.
+There is some initial height when climbing the stairs, then the rows climb much more subtly.
+Even a few chairs have the railing slightly in view.
 Luxury suites sit over the concourse and extend just enough to cover a few of the lower back row seats.
 This upper section is really the only thing offering some uniqueness to the stadium as a set of club-style seats are located at the center.
-Cream colored lights on the underside of the upper-level create a certain glow at night that is unique to Long Island.
 Ads are stacked three rows high in the outfield and though this is never appealing, it does help close in the ballpark and avoid an otherwise dull view of the scenery.

 Interior Ranking: 6.5 out of 14